Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 The hotels mentioned are handy for Schönbrunn, but you can easily reach other attractions from the area thanks to Vienna’s excellent transport system.

-The complex adjoins two stops on the U4 subway line: the Hietzing and Schönbrunn stations.
-If at Hietzing, look down the tracks to see the Otto Wagner-designed railway pavilion hanging over the line (intended for the Emperor’s use only).
+If at Hietzing station, look down the tracks toward the centre to see the Otto Wagner-designed railway pavilion hanging over the line (reserved for the Emperor’s use only and now part of the Wien Museum).

-As such, getting to Schönbrunn is not really a big deal if you have accommodation in the centre, for example.
-See here for more Schönbrunn travel tips
+As such, getting to Schönbrunn is not such a big deal if you have accommodation in the centre, for example.